electronicarts/ShaderToHuman/README.md

 This tool helps you with shader writing and debugging.
 It's meant to be used for small specific use cases (printing or drawing a few number, 2D or 3D elements) as it was optimized for ease of integration (~ one file, few lines of code).
 It is not targeting complex UI or minimal performance impact.

-If you want to get a introduction, check out the [GPC 2026 video](https://www.youtube.com/watch?v=jsFRJa8gJAw) and you can browse the interactive [documentation](https://electronicarts.github.io/ShaderToHuman).
+If you want to get a introduction, check out the [GPC 2026 video](https://www.youtube.com/watch?v=jsFRJa8gJAw).
+You also can browse the interactive [documentation](https://electronicarts.github.io/ShaderToHuman).
 You can explore more samples in [Gigi](https://github.com/electronicarts/gigi) (Search in GigiBrowser for "Human") and you will see how rapid prototyping in shaders becomes straightforward.
 Use PrintF debugging, draw a watch window in the viewport or use 2d and 3d shapes with ease.
 No C++ code changes, no buffer setup or content setup required.